+This Easter bank holiday weekend is just around the corner and we’re here to embrace the celebrations.
+And there’s plenty to get up to aside from tucking into wonderful Easter eggs.
+What’s more, it looks like the weather gods are sending us warmer temperatures in the coming week, so Easter is looking quite promising, we think.
 Whether you plan on taking advantage of the spring weather and leaving your home or prefer to celebrate in the comforting indoors, here are lots of fun things to do in Glasgow over the Easter bank holiday weekend.

 4. Indulge in a good ol’ Sunday roast on Easter weekend

-6. Step into another galaxy at this new, fun-filled carnival at Silverburn shopping centre
+6. Step into another galaxy at this new, fun-filled carnival’s Easter egg hunt

-9. Treat yourself to these absolutely amazing Easter treats
+8. Treat yourself to these absolutely amazing Easter treats

 Determined to see more of this wonderful country?
 Well on this tour to the Scottish Highlands you can see epic ruined castles, listen to tales of old clan rivalries, and venture through brilliant mountain scenery.
 Start the trip with some breathtaking sights at the Loch Lomond National Park before exploring the beauty of the Inveraray Castle.
 Admire the charming little town known as the ‘Gateway to the Isles’ as well as the famous Glencoe Mountain, it’s magnificent ruins and more.
 With so much to see and plenty of densely packed history to uncover, it’s set to be an unforgettable highland experience.
 Book your tour tickets here.